-Applications should normally be received by the Department of Library and Information Studies, Library Building, University College, Belfield, Dublin 4 (Tel: (01) 716 7055) before 1 February of the year of entry.
+Applications should normally be received by the Department of Library and Information Studies, Library Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7167055) before 1 February of the year of entry.

 The normal duration of the course is one academic year (September - May).